SiyiP/linked-blog-starter-md/11 HEENT/SFP Cerebrovascular Disease I+II_Suh.md

 	- contralateral visual field loss, weakness , sensory deficits in arm more
 	- gaze to the side of infarc
 	- **Left MCA = aphasia in dom hemisphere**; language issues seen ;
-		- wenicke's aphasia- trouble understanding but can talk pretty well. this is the **inferior division of the left MCA**
+		- wernicke's aphasia- trouble understanding but can talk pretty well. this is the **inferior division of the left MCA**
 		- brocas - can't make speech = this is more frontal lobe **superior division of the left MCA**
 	- R MCA = neglect in nondom hemisphere neglect
 - ACA